 Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a MicroEJ Store.

-MicroEJ Store: MicroEJ Store provides Cloud-based services to publish, host and deploy
+MicroEJ Forge: MicroEJ Forge provides Cloud-based services to publish, host and deploy

-MicroEJ Applications and Firmwares to MicroEJ-ready devices.
-MicroEJ Store allows OEMs to manage users, expose
+MicroEJ Applications and Firmware to MicroEJ-ready devices.
+MicroEJ Forge allows OEMs to manage users, expose

 devices, distribute and monetize applications.
 It manages customers’ accounts credentials.